How Often Do You Need New Brakes?

 So, How Long Do Brakes Last?

 It’s not common for people to go longer than five years on pads if a vehicle gets driven regularly, and brake inspections are still necessary even if you’re sure you know how fast you are wearing through a pad.
 Why?
-Well, brake inspections don’t just look at the pads, they inspect the whole brake.
+Well, brake inspections don’t just look at the pads, they inspect the whole braking system.
 Sometimes, other components rust or wear down, even if you’re replacing the pads as recommended, and an inspection will help catch those before they complicate and involve other parts, just like it does for your pads.

 How Do Performance Parts Exceed Specifications?